Operant-Systems/OperantPBX/README.md

 # OperantPBX
-## Cloud Native PBX built for Kubernetes
+## Cloud native PBX system built for Kubernetes
 ___

 ### Our Goals